SciNetHPC/RFP-Benchmark-Suite/README.md

 - It is developed by MLCommons, a consortium of AI leaders from academia, research labs, and industry.
 - The benchmark measures how fast a system can train models to a target quality metric.
 - LP2BM specific instructions can be found in the [mlperf](mlperf) directory.
-- The reported MLPerf benchmark results must be run on a minimum of 16 GPUs.
+- The reported MLPerf benchmark results must be run on a minimum of 4 GPU nodes.

 ## Acceptance criteria